 But when we think about it, there are plenty of little things we can add to our calendars that can provide that same excitable feeling of anticipation.
 (Maybe not the ‘I’m-about-to-travel-to-Europe’ excitement, but excitement nonetheless.)
 These things can be a reward for hard work, helping us with motivation.

-So, I have compiled a list of adventurous lockdown activities, and ways to spice them up, to add a bit of flare to your COVID calendar and give you something to look forward to again.
+So, I have compiled a list of adventurous and exciting activities, and ways to spice them up, to add a bit of flare to your COVID calendar and give you something to look forward to again.

 1. A walk with all the bells and whistles